Esupartners/FoodSegmentAPP1/README.md

 5. Calculating the surface area of each food item to estimate its quantity.
 6. Visualizing the results and saving the output image.

-To use the pipeline, you can customize the **options** (**weights** and **source**) in the main.py script and then run:
+To use the pipeline, you can customize the **options** (**weights**,**weights_packagedfood** and **source**) in the main.py script and then run:
   ```bash
     python main.py
   ```
  **Options:**
-weights: Path to the YOLOv5 weights file for detecting food items.
-weights_packagedfood: Path to the YOLOv5 weights file for detecting packaged food items.
-source: Path to the input image.
-data: Path to the dataset configuration file (YAML) used for YOLOv5.
-imgsz: Tuple specifying the input image size for inference.
-conf_thres: Confidence threshold for YOLOv5 detections.
-iou_thres: IOU threshold for non-maximum suppression.
-max_det: Maximum number of detections per image.
-device: Device for running the inference (e.g., 'cuda' or 'cpu').
-view_img: Flag to display the results.
-save: Flag to save the results.
-save_txt: Flag to save results to text files.
-save_csv: Flag to save results in CSV format.
-save_conf: Flag to save confidences in --save-txt labels.
-save_crop: Flag to save cropped prediction boxes.
-nosave: Flag to disable saving images/videos.
-classes: Filter by class for YOLOv5 detections.
-agnostic_nms: Flag for class-agnostic non-maximum suppression.
-augment: Flag for augmented inference.
-visualize: Flag to visualize features.
-update: Flag to update all models.
-project: Path to the directory for saving results.
-name: Name for saving results.
-exist_ok: Flag for allowing existing project/name (do not increment).
-line_thickness: Bounding box thickness in pixels.
-hide_labels: Flag to hide labels in the visualization.
-hide_conf: Flag to hide confidences in the visualization.
-half: Flag to use FP16 half-precision inference.
-dnn: Flag to use OpenCV DNN for ONNX inference.
-vid_stride: Video frame-rate stride.

-To use our project for food detection, follow these steps:

-1. **Run the Food Detection Script**: Open your terminal and navigate to the project directory if you're not already there.
-Then, use the following command to run the food detection script:

-    ```bash
-    python main.py
-    ```

-   - `--weights PlateDetection/latest_food_detection_model`: This part of the command specifies the path to the latest model uploaded for food detection.
-You should replace `PlateDetection/latest_food_detection_model` with the actual path to the model file you want to use.

-   - `--source path/to/your/test_image.jpg`: Here, you should specify the path to the image you want to test for food detection.
-Replace `path/to/your/test_image.jpg` with the actual path to your test image.

-2. **Retrieve Results**: After running the command, relevant information about the detected food items, their locations, and any other details will be displayed in the console.
-Additionally, the results will be stored in the "PipelineTestResults" directory within your project.
+- weights: Path to the YOLOv5 weights file for detecting food items.
+- weights_packagedfood: Path to the YOLOv5 weights file for detecting packaged food items.
+- source: Path to the input image.
+- data: Path to the dataset configuration file (YAML) used for YOLOv5.
+- imgsz: Tuple specifying the input image size for inference.
+- conf_thres: Confidence threshold for YOLOv5 detections.
+- iou_thres: IOU threshold for non-maximum suppression.
+- max_det: Maximum number of detections per image.
+- device: Device for running the inference (e.g., 'cuda' or 'cpu').
+- view_img: Flag to display the results.
+- save: Flag to save the results.
+- save_txt: Flag to save results to text files.
+- save_csv: Flag to save results in CSV format.
+- save_conf: Flag to save confidences in --save-txt labels.
+- save_crop: Flag to save cropped prediction boxes.
+- nosave: Flag to disable saving images/videos.
+- classes: Filter by class for YOLOv5 detections.
+- agnostic_nms: Flag for class-agnostic non-maximum suppression.
+- augment: Flag for augmented inference.
+- visualize: Flag to visualize features.
+- update: Flag to update all models.
+- project: Path to the directory for saving results.
+- name: Name for saving results.
+- exist_ok: Flag for allowing existing project/name (do not increment).
+- line_thickness: Bounding box thickness in pixels.
+- hide_labels: Flag to hide labels in the visualization.
+- hide_conf: Flag to hide confidences in the visualization.
+- half: Flag to use FP16 half-precision inference.
+- dnn: Flag to use OpenCV DNN for ONNX inference.
+- vid_stride: Video frame-rate stride.

 That's it!
 You've successfully used our project to perform food detection on your test image.